By State

 - Encroachment – Occurs when an object extends into the property.
 Examples include trees, shrubbery, fences, or sheds and other outbuildings.

-- Liens – A lien is a third-party claim on property.
-The property acts as collateral and can be claimed if the debtor defaults.
+- Liens – A lien is a legal claim against a property that secures a debt.
+The property can be seized if the debt isn’t repaid.

 - Grantee – The person or entity receiving ownership of the property.